 Setting up effective national public procurement systems has often been a challenge, especially because there is a deficit of competent human resources.
 It can also be difficult to keep up with increasingly complex legal frameworks, the globalization of markets, and sophisticated contractual and tendering systems.

 The COVID-19 crisis has highlighted the need to improve governance and speed up the delivery of critical supplies and services.
 The aftermath of the pandemic is an opportunity to design resilience-oriented procurement strategies and processes based on the selection of reliable providers; the creation of a portfolio of providers to be activated in case of emergencies; and the use of contracts to allow flexibility and outcome assurance.

-The Sustainable Development Programme provides a portfolio of online courses in Procurement Management, featuring new online courses in French and Russian.
+The Development and Investment Programme (DEVINVEST) provides a portfolio of online courses in Procurement Management, featuring new online courses in French and Russian.